 - frameList: this is just what it sounds like: a list of all the frames that should be generated by this randomizer.
-Each frame is a JSON object just like you would use in the overall schema, with two differences: - You can define default properties, to share across all of the frames generated by this randomizer, in the JSON object commonFrameProperties instead, as a convenience. - You can use placeholder strings for any of the properties in the frame; they will be replaced based on the values in the selected parameterSet. - parameterSets is a list of mappings from placeholder strings to actual values.
+Each frame is a JSON object just like you would use in the overall schema, with three differences: - Rather than giving each frame in the list its own name (e.g. "test_trial1"), the frameList automatically generates these names for each of the frames within it, so you can begin each frame with "kind": "exp-lookit-text", etc. rather than nesting it under another identifier (examples of this can be found below). - You can define default properties, to share across all of the frames generated by this randomizer, in the JSON object commonFrameProperties instead, as a convenience. - You can use placeholder strings for any of the properties in the frame; they will be replaced based on the values in the selected parameterSet. - parameterSets is a list of mappings from placeholder strings to actual values.
 When a participant starts your study, one of these sets will be randomly selected, and any parameter values in the frameList (including commonFrameProperties) that match any of the keys in this parameter set will be replaced.